maggick/localipsum/README.md

 dictionaries folders (one per line).
 You can comment any path with by placing a `#` as the first line character.

+# Usage

+`./localipsum.py -h`

 ## Improvements

+There is some improvements to add to this project as the `TODO` in the code
+show:

-There is some improvements to add to this project as the `TODO` in the code show Moreover the vim dictionaries files (.sug and .spl files) are not supported (spelldump command may resolve this issue).
+  * the vim dictionaries files (.sug and .spl files) are not supported (spelldump command may resolve this issue).
+  * the firefox profile is my own and must be change with yours.